Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

 \subsection{Local Preference Learning}

-Typically, the predictions of a segmentation model is usually biased by the modeling techniques in use and the data itself, and this issue is more severe due to the domain gap, domain-adaptive segmentation method, and the available labeling information on the target domain.
+Typically, the predictions of a segmentation model is usually biased by the modeling techniques in use and the data itself.
+This issue is more severe with the domain gap and only weak/sparse labels on the target domain.
 To address these issues with low annotation cost, we propose aligning the segmentation model with human ratings through preference learning.
 Our objective is to ensure that our segmentation model generates segmentation predictions preferred by human raters with a higher probability than segmentation predictions that are not preferred.
 More specifically, we fine-tune an initially trained model on human-labeled reference data with improved DPO strategies.
 Thus, our strategy is a plug-and-play method that is model-agnostic.